Who Was Ella Baker?

 “The major job was getting people to understand that they had something within their power that they could use, and it could only be used if they understood what was happening and how group action could counter violence…”

 - Ella Jo Baker

-Private prison companies, the failed War on Drugs, and anti-immigrant policies are all part of a dangerous tradeoff: wasting our public resources on ineffective approaches while our schools and communities struggle.
+Private prison companies, the War on Drugs, and anti-immigrant policies are all part of an economy and justice system focused on punishment and destruction, rather than safety and prosperity.

-Through our Books Not Bars campaign, the Ella Baker Center successfully organized families of incarcerated youth to win alternatives to California’s costly, broken youth prison system and stop the building of new jails.
+Through our Books Not Bars campaign, the Ella Baker Center successfully mobilized families of incarcerated youth to win change in California’s costly, broken youth prison system and stop the building of new jails.

 The Ella Baker Center for Human Rights is named after a largely unsung hero of the civil rights Freedom Movement who inspired and guided emerging leaders.